SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Improved Bark Ward

-You can use your bonus action and expend a use your Wild Shape feature to cover yourself with regenerating bark.
+You can use your bonus action and expend an use of your Wild Shape feature to cover yourself with regenerating bark.
 While the bark is active, you gain 8 temporary hit points at the start of each of your turn, including the turn when you used this feature.
 The temporary hit points are increased to 10 at 14th level.
-In addition, you have immunity to poison damage, and whenever a creature hits you with a melee weapon attack while you have temporary hit points, the creature receives 2d8 piercing damage.
-The bark lasts for one minute, or until you become incapacitated.
+In addition, you have immunity to poison damage, and whenever a creature damages you within 5ft while you have temporary hit points, the creature receives 2d8 piercing damage.
+The improved bark lasts for one minute, or until you become incapacitated.

 ### Level 14